Arapahoe Chapter, NSDAR

 In the early years, the meetings were very formal, and a “musicale” was always performed.
 Through the 1950s, the Daily Camera had a reporter cover each meeting for the society page.
 Meeting programs reflected the interests of the members and the important issues of the times, ranging from Revolutionary War history to Colorado history and conservation topics.
 As WWI hovered on the horizon, retired military officers were invited to address the chapter.
 Immediately following the war, physicians talked about the threat of the influenza epidemic.
 Toward the end of the 1930s, with war threatening again, speakers made presentations on the pressing issues of those days, whether local, national, or international.
 After the war, members heard programs about the “Prospects of World Peace,” and the CU Dean of Women addressed the membership regarding “How a Changed World is Affecting Women.”

-Today’s NSDAR members volunteer more than 60,000 hours annually to veteran patients, award over $150,000 in scholarships and financial aid each year to students, and support schools for the underprivileged with annual donations exceeding one million dollars.
-The Arapahoe Chapter NSDAR has supported veterans and front line troops, from WWI to today’s conflict in Afghanistan.
+Today’s NSDAR members volunteer more than 60,000 hours annually to veteran patients, award over $150,000 in scholarships and financial aid each year to students, and support schools for the underprivileged with annual donations exceeding $1,000,000.
+The Arapahoe Chapter, NSDAR has supported veterans and front-line troops, from WWI to today’s conflict in Afghanistan.
 The chapter also provides scholarships to students, funds American Indian Schools founded by the National Society, and supports environmental and conservation programs.